omarhatem44/End-to-end-Chest-Cancer-Classification-/README.md

 ### Why Minikube?

-Due to AWS EC2 quota limitations (fleet request limits and NodeGroup creation failures), deployment was completed locally using **Minikube** as a production-equivalent Kubernetes environment.
+Due to AWS EC2 quota limitations on the free-tier account (EC2 Fleet Request limits and EKS NodeGroup creation failures in `eu-west-1`), deployment was completed locally using **Minikube** as a production-equivalent Kubernetes environment.
+The full EKS architecture, manifests, and deployment workflow were designed and validated — the cluster is migration-ready once quota is approved.

 ### Manifests